learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 to:bat:four:floor:dubious
 ```

-* sorting based on header
+* sorting columns based on header

 ```bash
 $ # need to get indexes of order required for header, then use it for all lines